ait-testbed/attackmate/development/_sources/playbook/commands/sliver-session.rst.txt

 .. note::

+   To configure the connection to the Sliver server, see :ref:`sliver_config`.

    **For developers:** The ``sliver`` and ``sliver-session`` command families use a legacy ``type`` + ``cmd`` discrimination pattern and should not be replicated.
 New commands must define a unique ``type`` literal and handle sub-behavior branching via ``cmd``